influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/xpath_json.md

 relative.
 Relative paths use the currently selected node as reference.

 __NOTE:__ Results of field_int-queries will always be converted to __int64__.
-The conversion will fail in case the query result is not convertible!
+The conversion fails in case the query result is not convertible.

 ### fields sub-section